 These strategies have provided financial security and a vastly improved lifestyle for many senior citizens and disabled people.
 They can work for you too, if you employ them.

-If you need help, call us us at: at 1 (212) 447-8690.
-Representation of the elderly and disabled is our only practice area.
+If you need help, contact us.
+Representation of the elderly and of people with disabilities is our only practice area.

 About David A. Cutner, Esq.

 David A. Cutner, Esq. is an Elder Law attorney practicing in New York City.
-He is a founding partner of Lamson & Cutner, P.C., one of New York's preeminent Elder Law firms.
-The firm's practice is devoted solely to sophisticated elder and estate planning approaches for senior citizens and the disabled.
-As a compassionate advocate for the elderly and infirm, he is dedicated to protecting the rights and financial security of every client.
-Special Report Disclaimer
+He is a founding partner of Lamson & Cutner, P.C., one of New York’s preeminent Elder Law firms.
+The firm’s practice is devoted solely to sophisticated Elder Law and estate planning approaches for senior citizens and people with disabilities.
+As a compassionate advocate for the elderly and disabled, he is dedicated to protecting the rights and financial security of every client.

 In addition, Federal and New York State laws and regulations are constantly changing through new legislation and rules, and through new decisions and interpretations handed down by administrative law judges and courts.
 Reliable legal advice must take these changes into account.
 Sometimes, these changes are subtle or affect only a small number of cases, and thus are not necessarily included in a general informational discussion.
 These are further reasons why general discussions can never substitute for concrete, individualized legal advice regarding your specific situation.